 Methods of preparation of emulsion

-• This method is used for the preparation of oil-in-water (O/W) emulsions, typically employing acacia as the emulsifying agent.
+• This method is typically used for preparing oil-in-water (O/W) emulsions, with acacia as the emulsifying agent.

 Procedure:

-a.
-Mix 4 parts of oil (e.g., vegetable oil or mineral oil) with 2 parts of acacia powder in a mortar.
+1. Mix 4 parts oil (e.g., vegetable oil or mineral oil) with 2 parts acacia powder in a mortar.

-b.
-Triturate the mixture using a pestle until a uniform mixture is obtained.
+2. Triturate the mixture using a pestle until a uniform blend is obtained.

-c.
-Add 4 parts of water (or another aqueous solution) all at once and continue triturating until a thick, creamy emulsion is formed.
+3. Add 4 parts water (or another aqueous solution) all at once and continue triturating until a thick, creamy emulsion is formed.

-d.
-Gradually add more water or aqueous solution while mixing, until the desired volume or consistency is achieved.
+4. Gradually add more water while mixing until the desired volume or consistency is achieved.

-• This method is also used for preparing O/W emulsions but starts with a mucilage of the gum:
+• This method is also used for O/W emulsions, but it begins by forming a mucilage of the gum.

 Procedure:

-a.
-Mix 2 parts of acacia powder with 4 parts of water (or another aqueous solution) in a mortar to form a mucilage.
+1. Mix 2 parts acacia powder with 4 parts water (or another aqueous solution) in a mortar to form a mucilage.

-b.
-Slowly add 4 parts of oil to the mucilage while triturating continuously with a pestle until a uniform emulsion is formed.
+2. Slowly add 4 parts oil to the mucilage while triturating continuously with a pestle until a uniform emulsion forms.

-c.
-Gradually add more water or aqueous solution while mixing, until the desired volume or consistency is achieved.
+3. Gradually add more water or aqueous solution while mixing until the desired consistency is achieved.

-• This method is suitable for small-scale preparation of emulsions and is particularly useful for volatile oils or heat-sensitive ingredients:
+• This method is suitable for small-scale preparation and is particularly useful for volatile oils or heat-sensitive ingredients.

 Procedure:

-a.
-Add the oil phase and the emulsifying agent to a dry, clean bottle or a suitable container.
+1. Add the oil phase and the emulsifying agent to a dry, clean bottle or container.

-b.
-Add the water phase to the bottle, ensuring that the container is tightly sealed.
+2. Add the water phase to the bottle and tightly seal the container.

-c.
-Shake the bottle vigorously until a uniform emulsion is formed.
+3. Shake the bottle vigorously until a uniform emulsion forms.

-• This method can be used to prepare both O/W and W/O emulsions using an electric mixer or an overhead stirrer:
+• This method can be used to prepare both O/W and water-in-oil (W/O) emulsions, using an electric mixer or overhead stirrer.

 Procedure:

-a.
-In a beaker, combine the emulsifying agent with the continuous phase (either oil or water, depending on the type of emulsion).
+1. In a beaker, combine the emulsifying agent with the continuous phase (oil or water, depending on the type of emulsion).